 Marine biology at the University of Washington (UW) spans the entire campus, connecting scientists from a diverse array of disciplines.
-Faculty, staff, and students studying marine biology come from award-winning departments such as Oceanography, Aquatic & Fishery Sciences, Biology, Psychology, and others.
+Faculty, staff, and students studying marine biology come from award-winning departments such as Oceanography, Aquatic & Fishery Sciences, Biology and others.
 All of us are dedicated to the study of life in the marine world, human impacts, and conservation efforts.

 Studying Marine Biology at UW

 The UW trains many future marine biologists.
 Incoming undergraduate students interested in marine biology can: